hhuziuk/dahlia/README.md

-# Caesar
+# Dahlia

 ## About
-Caesar is a library that provides users with the necessary tools to create secure code that handles parallelism on the Node.js platform.
+Dahlia is a library that provides users with the necessary tools to create secure code that handles parallelism on the Node.js platform.
 The project supports `JavaScript (both ESM and CJS)` and `TypeScript`.